Abe Elenkrig

 Abraham "Abe" Elenkrig (אברהם עלענקריג, September 15, 1878 – January 8, 1965) was a Russian-born American klezmer bandleader, Cornet player, barber and recording artist of the early twentieth century.
 He was among the earliest bandleaders to record klezmer music in the United States, making a series of discs for Victor Recording Company and Columbia Records from 1913 to 1915.
 In 2009, the Library of Congress named his 1913 recording Fon der Choope (From the Wedding) to the National Recording Registry.

 Biography

 Early life

 Elenkrig was born in Zolotonosha, Kiev Governorate, Russian Empire on September 15, 1878 (although some sources say 1877).
 He descended from a klezmer family of professional Jewish musicians, and it seems that other musicians from his family emigrated to New York and Philadelphia at around the same time.
-His father, Joseph Elenkrieg, was the head of he family orchestra in Europe and later emigrated to the United States as well.
+His father, Joseph Elenkrieg, was the head of the family orchestra in Europe and later emigrated to the United States as well.
 Abe married his wife Tamara while still living in Russia; their first son Max was born there.
 Abe apparently emigrated to the United States in 1904 or possibly 1906, sailing from Bremen to New York City.
 If he did leave in 1906 it may have been a result of the October 1905 Pogrom in Zolotonosha which seriously devastated the Jewish population there.